Electric Vehicle Mold Risks and Remediation

 8. The Cabin Air Filter Housing

-Car mold exposure is linked to a range of health symptoms that many people mistakenly attribute to seasonal allergies or fatigue.
-The Centers for Disease Control and Prevention reports that mold can cause stuffy nose, sore throat, coughing or wheezing, burning eyes, and skin rash — with people who have asthma or compromised immune function at highest risk of severe reactions.
+Car-mold exposure is linked to symptoms many people write off as seasonal allergies or fatigue.
+The EPA reports that mold can cause nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, and skin rash — with people who have asthma or weakened immunity at highest risk.
+If you or your passengers notice any of these specifically while in the vehicle, mold may be the cause:

 How to Inspect Your Car for Hidden Mold